 - 80 comapnies and organizations engaged in the program

-- Aiming to accept 600 PhD students, where of 150 in industry
+- Aiming to exam 600 PhD students, where of 150 in industry

 - Aiming to establish at least 80 research groups

 The organization structure of WASP reflects the strategic instruments and the scope of the research program.
 Below is a chart of the management groups, click on the picture for full screen view.
 Please visit the Management page to see the current members.